Fabulous Fruit Desserts

 Mildly nutty meringue cradles fresh berries in this classic dessert named for a ballerina.
 Use your favorite nut to flavor the meringue.
 Our Test Kitchen recommends pistachios, almonds or pecans.
 Any fruit works: blueberries, kiwi, bananas.

 Connie Alger of North Manchester, Indiana, sent us the recipe for this fruity specialty that blends juice concentrate with other fruits for a make-ahead dessert.
 "Not only is it refreshing in hot weather, it's refreshing after a heavy meal," Connie says.
 "Little ones and adults all love this."

 Just freeze the ingredients together in a container.
 Then let it stand 30 to 60 minutes before scraping it off for a slushy ice.
 You'll think you're eating a sweet snowball.

 Based on a recipe from Michigan Peach Sponsors, this cake roll is a flavor chameleon.
 Swirl in any ice cream you like, and top the cake with any complementary fruit.

 This Dutch specialty, a puff pancake, bakes into a bowl shape that cradles a pile of sliced fresh peaches.
-The recipe comes from the Hidden Lake Bed and Breakfast in Jonesboro, Illinois, where the pannekoeken gets a dollop of sour cream and a generous sprinkling of powdered sugar.

 This quick-and-easy blender drink, from the Michigan Cherry Committee, combines cherries, milk, yogurt, blueberries or raspberries, juice concentrate, honey and vanilla.